JenniferOwen/Zebrafish-stripe-model/README.md

 This folder contains the following files suitable for use with matlab:

-The user is reccommended to use the 'reader' file for simulations.
+The user is reccommended to use the 'reader' file for simulations, followed by the plotting functions for visualisation.

 Reader function
 1. reader.m - run this file to generate plots for zebrafish mutants; WT, nac, shd, pfe, rse, cho, sbr, seurat, leo and save for different time points (subject to answers from prompts)